YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A useful review usually says what was planned, who was involved, how many grafts were used, how the donor area healed, how the result looked at 12 months or later, and whether the clinic stayed reachable after surgery.

 These concerns are real, but they need calm medical interpretation.
-A patient should not make a surgical decision from scattered opinions, emotional stories, or isolated photos.
+Patients need to not make a surgical decision from scattered opinions, emotional stories, or isolated photos.
 The useful question is whether the clinic can explain the diagnosis, donor capacity, hairline design, surgeon involvement, aftercare, and limits of the case clearly.

 Online recommendations can be helpful, but they should be filtered.
 Some people speak from real experience.
 Some repeat what they heard.
 Some may have financial relationships that are not obvious.
 Some are simply overconfident because their own result happened to be good.